Netflix/atlas-docs/docs/spectator/patterns/percentile-timer.md

 The distribution can then be used on the server side to estimate percentiles, while still allowing for arbitrary slicing and dicing based on dimensions.

-<span style="color:red">**Percentile Timers are expensive compared to basic Timers from the
+!!!
+Warning
+Please be selective about what you measure as there is significant overhead on both the client and storage side.
+Usually only one or two key performance indicators (KPIs) per application.
+Limit the tag cardinality as much as possible.
+For example, only include an endpoint tag, not a user agent or response code.
+Use one of the other meter types whenever possible.

-Registry.**</span> In order to maintain the data distribution, they have a higher storage cost, with a worst-case of up to 300X that of a standard Timer.
+In order to maintain the data distribution, they have a higher storage cost, with a worst-case of up to 300X that of a standard Timer.
 Be diligent about any additional dimensions added to Percentile Timers and ensure that they have a small bounded cardinality.
 In addition, it is highly recommended to set a range, whenever possible, to restrict the worst case